ymcui/Chinese-ELECTRA/README_EN.md

 ## News
+**Sep 15, 2020 Our paper ["Revisiting Pre-Trained Models for Chinese Natural Language Processing"](https://arxiv.org/abs/2004.13922) is accepted to [Findings of EMNLP](https://2020.emnlp.org) as a long paper.**

 August 27, 2020 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).

 May 29, 2020 We have released Chinese ELECTRA-large/small-ex models, check [Download](#Download).
 We are sorry that only Google Drive links are available at present.